ItzIvy05/W3VO/README.md

 <img src="https://i.imgur.com/raiU13r.png" />

 #### Few Other Small Tips
-1. Set your Skyrim language to English: Right click on your Skyrim in Steam > Click `Properties` > Click the drop down box next to `Language` > Set the language to English<br/>
-2. (Soft Requirement) A Nexus Premium account is recommended.
+(Soft Requirement) A Nexus Premium account is recommended.
 Without Premium, you will need to manually click the `Slow Download` button for each mod.

 #### Pagefile and Crash Prevention

-Larger Skyrim modlists require a significant amount of memory and running out of memory **will** result in crashes and other potential issues.
+Larger modlists and games in general these days require a significant amount of memory, and running out of memory **will** result in crashes and other potential issues.

 Due to W3VO's size and number of files required to be handled for the list, this step is **NOT** optional. **Regardless of how much RAM or VRAM you have, please do this step.**